michalpiszczek/nonstdlib/README.md

     c.InitUnsafe()       // initalizes the Collection.
-It will not manage its own thread-safety. c.Size()             // returns the number of items in the Collection c.Empty()            // returns true if there are no items in the Collection, false otherwise. c.Map()              // applies a given function to each item in the Collection. c.Slice()            // returns a slice of the Collection c.Clear()            // removes all items from the Collection c.Copy()             // returns a copy of the Collection
+It will not manage its own thread-safety. c.Size()             // returns the number of items in the Collection c.Empty()            // returns true if there are no items in the Collection, false otherwise. c.Map(func())              // applies a given function to each item in the Collection. c.Slice()            // returns a slice of the Collection c.Clear()            // removes all items from the Collection c.Copy()             // returns a copy of the Collection